Applications are now open for the 2017 Aurealis Awards judging panels.

 - Fantasy Short Story / Novella (two categories judged by one panel)

-- Horror Novel / Novella / Horror Short Story (three categories judged by one panel)
+- Horror Novel / Novella / Horror Short Story (three categories judged by one or two panel, depending on availability of judges)

 - Young Adult Novel / Young Adult Short Story (two categories judged by one panel)